Local Message-Passing for Discrete Graph Generation: Experiments

 \subsection{Metric-Space Scaling Investigation}

-In order to isolate whether GenGNN learns latent representations which effectively capture the necessary modes for proper graph generation, we integrate the GINe-variant of GenGNN into the randomly-initialized feature extractor framework introduced by~\cite{thompson2022evaluation}.
-The feature extractor is given reference and predicted graphs as input in order to produce embeddings useful for evaluating latent diversity of learned model representations.
-To do this, we select the MagDiff metric, as introduced in Equation~\ref{eq:magdiff}.
-MagDiff provides the practical benefit of near-perfect correlation to identifying structural diversity as well high-sensitivity to mode-collapse, even with highly-noisy input samples~\cite{limbeck2024metric}.
+In order to isolate whether GenGNN learns latent representations which effectively capture the necessary modes for proper graph generation, we integrate a GINe-variant of GenGNN into the randomly-initialized feature extractor framework introduced by~\cite{thompson2022evaluation}.
+The feature extractor is given reference and predicted graphs as input.
+From which, the extractor produces embeddings to evaluate latent diversity of learned model representations.
+The MagDiff metric, as introduced in Equation~\ref{eq:magdiff}, then measures difference between both embeddings.
+MagDiff provides the practical benefit of near-perfect correlation for identifying structural diversity, even while measuring highly-noisy input samples~\cite{limbeck2024metric}.

-In Figure~\ref{fig:qm9_ablate}, both rows of left and center subplots gradually increase the number of layers for: GT, a fully-enabled GenGNN baseline, and GenGNN with RRWP and Residuals ablated.
+In Figure~\ref{fig:qm9_ablate}, both rows of left and center subplots gradually increase the number of layers for: 1) GT, 2) a fully-enabled GenGNN baseline, 3) and GenGNN with RRWP and Residuals ablated.
 The top-right subplot indicates the tradeoff between MagDiff and Validity for each diffusion backbone.
-The bottom-right subplot is restricted to Average MMD Ratio and Accuracy due to the Tree dataset containing non-unique feature embeddings due to it's fixed node size of 64.
+The bottom-right subplot is restricted to Average MMD Ratio and Accuracy.
+This is due to the Tree dataset containing non-unique node embeddings, a restriction from a fixed node size of 64.